-Common Roof Problems: High Wind and/or Hail Damage
+Common Roof Problems After Hail & Windstorm Damage

 Following a hailstorm, residents can readily see the damage the hail has caused to trees and shrubs in their yards.
 Residents will often gather handfuls of the icy stones and assess the damage to their property.
 Invariably, they’ll look up to the roof to look for any noticeable damage.
 Unfortunately, it often takes a closer look than what one gleans from the ground to see if there is anything amiss with a roofing system.

 - Free thorough roof and siding inspection for damages.

 - We deal with an insurance company so get you an honest assessment.

 - Prompt, expert repair or replacement of storm-damaged elements.

 Larger hailstones will leave pockmarks, dents or holes in asphalt shingles (the most popular roofing material), which is an obvious sign that a roofing contractor should be called out for an inspection.